symblai/nextjs-symblai-demo/docs/how-to-text-processing.md

 ]
 ```

 So we will have a textarea on the page where you can paste you content.
 Then in order to process it, you need to click `Submit for processing` button.
+For convenience we will also have "chat like" UI which we can use to build the json in the format mentioned above and submit it for processing.

 Once you do that, there are several things that happen

 #### 1. Get Relevant params for Video URL or file